 Most people wonder where is Sarajevo.
 I get it, I knew really little about Bosnia and Herzegovina (BiH) before I visited.
 Because of my studies I knew a lot about the war there in the 90’s, when it broke away from Yugoslavia.
 But I could barely tell you more about the country itself than a few city names.
 I have read about Sarajevo, its capital, defining itself as the place where the east meets the west, and that statement got stock in my head, that’s why it made it to my list.
 The mix of religions, ethnicities, traditions, and rulers throughout history made it completely logical.
 Western and Eastern Europe clashed in this part of the world, that’s why it feels like it doesn’t belong to any.
 It has a soul of its own.
 It’s a crossroads of different worlds.
 It’s close enough to be in the interest spheres of both east and west, but not close enough to be assimilated by any.
 This singularity gives BiH its uniqueness.

-Here’s my Sarajevo travel guide, with all the must-see places in the city.
+To understande it a bit better. here’s my Sarajevo travel guide, with all the must-see places in the city.

 BiH has been part of many empires and has been ruled by many different peoples.
 From the Illyrians, to the Romans, to the South Slavs, to the Ottomans, to the Austro-Hungarians, to the Kingdom of Serbs, Croats and Slovenes, to the Independent State of Croatia, to Yugoslavia, to a bloody war that gave it its independence, BiH is today a place where cultures, ethnicities and religions coexists.
 I wish I could say peacefully…